 Pros of an airline credit card

-- Points are easy to earn.
-Depending on your spending habits, it’s relatively easy to rack up rewards to put towards future travel.
+- Rewards are easy to earn.
+Depending on your spending habits, it’s relatively easy to rack up rewards.
 Plus, generous welcome bonuses give cardmembers a leg up on accumulating miles and earning status.

 Cons of an airline credit card